Procurement Glossary

 Core elements of modular sourcing

-• Significance for purchasing
+Significance for Procurement

-In purchasing, modular sourcing enables an effective procurement strategy that leads to cost savings and increased flexibility.
+In Procurement modular sourcing enables an effective procurement strategy that leads to cost savings and increased flexibility.
 By sourcing modules, companies can react more quickly to market changes and drive forward product innovations.
 It also reduces administrative costs, as fewer individual parts need to be coordinated.

 Modular sourcing: from the procurement of individual parts to modular procurement